MotherTongues/mothertongues-blog/_posts/2020-03-17-become-an-author.md

 ---
 layout: post
-title:  "Become an author"
+title: Become an author
 author: AidanPine
-categories: [ Tutorial, Blog ]
+categories:
+  - Tutorial
+  - Blog
-tags: [ intermediate, contributing ]
+tags:
+  - intermediate
+  - contributing
 image: assets/images/01.jpg
-description: "Write your own articles for the Mother Tongues Blog"
+description: Write your own articles for the Mother Tongues Blog
 featured: false
 hidden: false
 ---
 Do you have a tip you'd like to share?
 Have you pulled your hair out fixing a bug only to find out that the reason the bug exists is because many mainstream platforms don't consider less-resourced languages?
 The Mother Tongues blog is the place to share your tips, tricks, and tutorials for all things related to technology for less-resourced languages.

 To become an author, you'll need a [GitHub](https://github.com) account<sup>[1](#github-footnote)</sup>.